Chapter 7: Anti-Patterns

 - Manager thinks standup is for status tracking

-- Team doesn't understand standup purpose
+- Team does not understand standup purpose

 - Low psychological safety